Ceramics for Fusion: Advancing Clean Energy

 Boron Nitride Grades

 Boron Nitride (BN) is an advanced synthetic ceramic material available in solid and powder form.
-It has outstanding thermal conductivity and is easy to machine.
+It has outstanding thermal conductivity, electrical insulation and thermal properties and is easy to machine.

 Zirconia